kanagarajm-sacumen/mergeCon/README.md

 # mergeCon
 write your sentence
-this changes is made from AA
+this changes is made from BB